SaidiAmine/udemy-microservices/README.md

 ## Heartbeat
 A heartbeat signal is sent from each micro service (accounts loans ..) to the eureka server, to signal them that they are still alive services.

+## Circuit breaker pattern
+Offered by the Resilience4J project, on the accounts micro service pom.xml are the dependencies for Resilience4J monitors an endpoint using the annotation @CircuitBreaker & implementing the fallback method

+## Retry pattern